Proposal Team Structure: Research Reveals Top Roles and When to Hire

 – Mobilizing and motivating the team (including subject matter experts)

-– Project management to meet deadlines
+– Managing projects to meet deadlines

 – Organizing meetings with internal stakeholders